Advice On Claiming Data Breach Compensation

 When Could I Claim Data Breach Compensation?

 If your personal data was breached, you may wonder if you are entitled to compensation.
-The personal data of all UK residents is protected by the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA).
-Personal data is any information that could be used to identify you.
+The personal data of all UK residents is protected by the UK GDPR and the Data Protection Act 2018 (DPA).

 Data controllers, who decide how and why to use your personal data, and data processors, who process the data on behalf of the controller, are both expected to comply with these legislations.
 If they fail to do so, this is known as wrongful conduct.